Eitan Hemed, PhD

 prof_pic.jpg

-In my current, postdoctoral research i am leading an attempt to study how infants learn to move voluntarily, mainly through studying early reaching behavior.
-To do so i am using pose-estimation methods to track infants’ movements from videos captured during free play (e.g., this poster).
-In this project i continue to collaborate with Prof. Baruch Eitam, and also work with Prof. Hagit Hel-Or and Dr. Sagi Jaffe-Dax.
+In my previous postdoctoral research I led attempt to study how infants learn to move voluntarily, mainly through studying early reaching behavior (currently still undergoing).
+To do so we used pose-estimation methods to track infants’ movements from videos captured during free play (e.g., this poster).
+In this project I continued to collaborate with my PhD mentor Prof. Baruch Eitam, and also work with Prof. Hagit Hel-Or and Dr. Sagi Jaffe-Dax.
+In this position I was a postdoctoral fellow of the Data Science Research Center at the University of Haifa.